nearform/initium/quick-start-aks.md

 ### Login to Azure CLI

-Login using CLI as from above.
-Note that at this point you would have a AKS Cluster ready to use.
+Login using CLI as from above from the root of the `initium-platform` repo

+>Note that at this point you would have a AKS Cluster ready to use.

 ### Check Cluster access